udevii/Assignment-1/README.md

 # For Students
 If you are a student in the class you can create a new repository using this template.
 Once you've created a repository of your own replace the content of this file with the description or you project idea.

+# Project Description
+* A name,
+* A description of the problem that this application will solve
+* An explanation about who the primary user of this application would be once you have released it.